Store Hours

 Plant Seeds Outside With Direct Sow

-Your seeds might get washed away or struggle to grow, or animals or bugs might eat the sprouts.
+Your seeds might struggle to grow or get washed away, or rodents or insects might eat the sprouts.
 But if you're really lucky, you might get strong sprouts, perfectly spaced and ready to grow all spring.
-The reality of your garden will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are hardy, although there are no guarantees.
+The reality of your sown seeds will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
+You know those sprouts are primed to survive, although there are no guarantees.

 Start Seeds Indoors